milankathiriya/DSA_CPP/README.md

 - Destructor

 ## Lec.
 10.5
-- What Is Inheritance?
+- What is Inheritance?
-- Types Of Inheritance
+- Types of Inheritance
-- Error Of Ambiguity
+- Error of Ambiguity
-- Solution Of Ambiguity (Using Scope Resolution Operator)
+- Solution of Ambiguity (Using Membership Label Operator)

+## Lec.
+10.6
+- What is Polymorphism?
+- Types of Polymorphism
+- Method Overloading
+- Method Overriding

 ### Chapter 11 - DMA
 - Static vs. Dynamic Memory Allocation